+Crock Pot Broccoli Cheese Soup is a bowl full of comfort!
 Thick, cheesy, and addictive, this delicious soup simmers all day in the crock-pot and is ready to eat when you are, with just a few finishing touches.
-This soup is terrific when served in homemade bread bowls, or with biscuits or rolls on the side.
-It’s even better the next day!

 When pureeing the soup, remember not to put hot soup in a blender with a lid!
 I used an immersion blender (hand blender) in the slow cooker.
 The addition of alfredo (I used light) makes this soup extra rich and creamy!

 Broccoli and cheese soup is rich, so pair it with simple sides like a crisp salad or coleslaw, some fresh fruit, or some crusty bread and croutons.
 Let the soup be the star of the show!